-All signatory companies commit to reducing their scope 1 & 2 greenhouse gas emission intensity by 50% by 2030
+All signatory companies commit to reducing their Scope 1 & 2 greenhouse gas emission intensity by 50% by 2030

 We encourage all members of Business in the Community Ireland to sign up to the Low Carbon Pledge.

-To help ensure consistency and comparability of efforts across various companies the internationally recognized Greenhouse Gas Protocol Corporate Standard will be used as the underlying framework for the Low Carbon Pledge.
+To help ensure consistency and comparability of efforts across various companies the internationally recognised Greenhouse Gas Protocol Corporate Standard will be used as the underlying framework for the Low Carbon Pledge.
 Having signed up to the Pledge, signatory companies will commit to the following: